rawburt/smowl/readme.md

 # Smowl

 A small object-oriented programming language to explore programming language design and implementation.

-## Goal

-Design an object-oriented programming language to make a binary search tree ADT.
+Nothing here is novel.
+The goal was to explore making a object-oriented runtime in OCaml.

 ## Example